Last fact-checked: 16 January 2019

 5: The dentist will ask you to bite, adjusting the filling until it feels comfortable

-Prices vary depending on what material is used, and how large the filling is.
-Average prices for a white, composite filling are in the region of:
+Prices vary depending on what material is used, how large the filling and where you travel for your treatment.
+Average prices for a white, composite filling in representative destinations:

 In the United States, dental fillings cost, on average, $155